dtafur97/Tarker-Booking-APIs/README.md

-# Tarker.Booking
+# API for Tarker Booking

-Tarker.Booking is a .NET 8.0 based application for managing bookings, users, and customers.
+Tarker Booking is a .NET 8.0 based API for managing bookings, users, and customers.
 This project is structured into multiple layers to promote separation of concerns and maintainability.
 Using Clean Architecture and CQRS

 ## Project Structure